dbremont/algorithms/algorithms/ds/README.md

-# Database Algorithms & Practice
+# Database System Algorithms & Practice

 > Databases and system design are foundational areas in computer science and software engineering.
 They play a critical role in building scalable, efficient, and reliable systems that can handle real-world demands.
 Mastering these areas requires a deep understanding of algorithms, data modeling, and architectural principles, combined with practical problem-solving skills.